What is line training

 Many dogs respond to their owners’ commands at close quarters.
 But the further away they get, the more deaf they seem to get.
 How many of you have spent considerable sections of walks chasing after your dog that refuses to stay close to you and obey commands?

-Line training is a training technique to teach your dog to stay within a controlled boundary and whilst in this area, be attentive to your commands.
+Line training is a dog training technique to teach your dog to stay within a controlled boundary and whilst in this area, be attentive to your commands.

 How easy is line training?